 If you’re using split tunneling as a means to stream or unblock content while maintaining the highest available speeds for the rest of your internet activity, you have nothing to worry about.

-However, if your primary use of a VPN centers on identity protection and data security, split tunneling may end up being a unnecessary liability for you in the end.
+However, if your primary use of a VPN connection centers on identity protection and data security, VPN split tunneling may end up being a unnecessary liability for you in the end.

 Since split tunneling is not a feature that is offered with most commercial services, it’s worth pointing out which services do it best.

 Mind you, I’m only listing services that natively offer the split tunneling feature.
-You can manually configure this setting with most services (i.e. using a browser extension), but I’m not including that here.
+You can manually configure split tunneling with most services (i.e. using a browser extension), but I’m not including that here.

-Ok, with that out of the way, here’s a quick list of the best VPNs that natively offer this as a feature.
+Ok, with that out of the way, here’s a quick list of the best split tunneling VPNs that natively offer this as a feature.

-The only downside is that, as of this publish date, Surfshark only offers it’s “Whitelister” feature for Windows and Android devices.
+The only downside is that, as of right now, Surfshark only offers it’s “Whitelister” feature for Windows and Android devices.
 I’ve been told that they’re working on adding the feature to Mac and iOS apps, but it hasn’t yet been rolled out.

 As I’ve already noted in my comprehensive Surfshark VPN review, not only is the VPN bypass feature quickly accessible in the app, it’s also easy to implement either by app or by URL.